LangqiXing/langqixing.github.io/_pages/about.md

 in the band.
 I also loves playing basketball with friends.

 👬 I am willing to assisting others on their path in the world of microfluidics and academia.

+# Selected Experience

+## 🌍 Research Assistant
+I have experience contributing to [C-Thru Global Project](https://www.c-thru.org/) a 3-year, US $4m, international research project which aims to deliver carbon clarity for the global petrochemical sector.